PhoenixTales/wiki.gothicarchive.org/religion.md

 - `god Adanos, who is the balance between good and evil`
 - spells of Lightning: chain, ball
 - spells of Ice: block, wave, bolt
-- as suggested by `OtWaMaskSun.tga`, symbolized by light blue droplet
+- as suggested by `OtWaMaskWater.tga`, symbolized by light blue droplet

 ## Beliar, God of Darkness
 - before called _Vandras_